shaunpersad/express-laravel-router/README.md

 routes and middleware are added.

 ## Usage
-Our quickstart example used strings as the first argument for both the `router.group` and `router.route` methods.
+Our quickstart example used strings as the first argument for both the `router.group` and `router.get` methods.
 You are also able to supply an `options` object instead, for more powerful functionality.
 Supplying just a string is actually a shortcut to setting the `prefix` option in the group `options` object, and the `uri` option in the route `options` object.